Female Genital Mutilation (FGM)

 - Sections are missing from a girl's Red book.

 A girl's risk can usually be identified at birth, through ante-natal care and delivery of the child.
 NHS professionals can and should have identified that the mother has had FGM and recorded this on the FGM Information Sharing System (see Section 7, NHS Data Sharing).

 These indicators are not exhaustive; if any of these risk factors are identified, professionals will need to consider what action to take.
 If a professional is unsure whether the level of risk requires a Referral to Children's Social Care at this point, they should discuss with their concerns with the named/designated safeguarding lead in their organisation.
+The National FGM Centre's FGM assessment tool is a useful resource to help professionals determine whether a safeguarding referral needs to be made.
 See Section 4, Protection and Action to be Taken.
 All concerns and actions agreed should be detailed in the child's record.

 Signs that FGM may have already taken place:

 It is also important to consider whether FGM may have already taken place, for example if:

 - A girl confides in a professional that FGM has taken place;

 - A mother/family member discloses that female child has had FGM;

 - A girl has difficulty walking, sitting or standing or looks uncomfortable;

 - A girl finds it hard to sit still for long periods of time, and this was not a problem previously;